-Do you currently use a Halon fire suppression system to protect your New Jersey, Delaware or Philadelphia office building from fire?
-While scientific evidence from the late 1980s determined that Halon is an ozone depleting substance, and in accordance with the Clean Air Act of 1994, no new Halon is being produced.
-However, it is legal to still own and operate a Halon fire suppression system if you already have one installed.
-If you want your Halon fire suppression system inspected, repaired, recharged or replaced, call Confires Fire Protection Services today.
+Do you currently use a Halon fire suppression system to protect your New Jersey or Delaware office building from fire?
+In the 1980s, scientific evidence proved that Halon is an ozone depleting substance and, as a result, it is no longer legal to produce (in accordance with the Clean Air Act of 1994); however, it is still legal to own and operate a Halon fire suppression system if you already have one installed.
+If you need your Halon fire suppression system inspected, repaired, recharged, or replaced, call Confires Fire Protection Services today.

 Halon Fire Suppression System Inspection

 Because Halon depletes the ozone layer, the EPA requires strict conformity with NFPA standards on Halon fire suppression systems inspection and maintenance.
-NFPA 12A standards require that all Halon fire suppression systems be thoroughly inspected, tested and documented for operation by a certified trained technician.
+NFPA 12A standards require that all Halon fire suppression systems be thoroughly inspected, tested, and documented for operation by a certified and trained technician.

 During inspection, the quantity of extinguishing agent and the pressure of refillable containers must be checked.
 If inspection shows at least a five percent loss in net weight or a 10 percent drop in pressure, the system must be refilled or replaced.